 Our organisation has around seven staff who are all committed to supporting each other and working collaboratively to deliver services and programs that make a difference.

 If you are a person who has lived experience, as noted above, then we strongly encourage you to apply for the role.

 Want to chat with me?
 I can be contacted on 0438 347 056.

-If you do apply, in no more than two A4 pages (plus a CV) tell me who you are and why you are the best person for the job and our team (no recruitment agencies please).
+If you do apply, click on this link and have a read of the position description, and in no more than two A4 pages (plus a CV) tell me who you are and why you are the best person for the job and our team (no recruitment agencies please).